rapidsai/cudf/python/dask_cudf/README.md

 df = df.to_backend("pandas")
 ```

-Similarly, a Pandas-backed DataFrame collection can always be moved to the `"cudf"` backend:
+Similarly, a Pandas-backed DataFrame collection can be moved to the `"cudf"` backend:

 ```python
 df = df.to_backend("cudf")